Elmahrosa/TEOS-Egypt-SovereignStack-2026/governance/lifecycle.md

-# Governance Lifecycle

-1. Proposal submission
-2. Compliance checks
-3. Voting and approval
-4. Execution
-5. Monitoring
-6. Immutable audit trail
 # Repository Governance

-This repository provides a sovereign DPI reference architecture and supporting documentation.
+This repository documents a **sovereign DPI reference architecture**.
+It is intended for institutional review, not for speculative promotion.

-## Contributions
+## Content Standards

-- Contributions may be accepted if aligned with institutional posture:
+Contributions should align with the following posture:

-  - compliance-first language
-  - audit-ready framing
+- **Compliance-First Language**
-  - SDG and M&E clarity
+  - Emphasize safeguards, regulatory alignment, and auditability.
-  - non-promissory, non-speculative positioning

-## Standards
-- Prefer institutional terms: DPI, safeguards, M&E, auditability
+- **Institutional Framing**
+  - Use terms such as Digital Public Infrastructure (DPI), safeguards, M&E, and oversight.
+- **Non-Speculative Positioning**
-- Avoid: token marketing, price discussion, speculative roadmap claims
+  - Avoid token marketing, price discussion, or roadmap claims that sound like investment promises.

+## Governance Lifecycle (Documentation Context)

+Changes to this reference architecture should:

+1. Be proposed via issues or pull requests with clear rationale.
+2. Consider policy, compliance, and institutional-readiness implications.
+3. Preserve the non-committal, reference-only nature of the materials.
+4. Include updates to diagrams and cross-references where relevant.
+5. Maintain auditability of changes via version control history.

+For the **system governance lifecycle** (identity → governance → compliance → execution → monitoring), see `governance/governance-lifecycle.md`.